intel/rohd-hcl/doc/components/multiplier_components.md

             0  0  0  1  0  0  1  0  : 00010010 = 18 (18)
  ```

  There are more compact ways of doing sign-extension which result in far fewer additions.
-Here is an example of compact sign-extension:
+Here is an example of `compact` sign-extension, where the last row which carries only a sign bit is folded into the previous row:

 ```text
             7  6  5  4  3  2  1  0